 Selected Magnitude Categories

-(1) Magnitudes for selected Air Quality violations will be determined as follows if sufficient information is reasonable available to the department to make a determination:

-(a) Opacity limitation violations:
+(1) Magnitudes for selected Air Quality violations will be determined as follows: (a) Opacity limitation violations:

 (A) Major -- Opacity measurements or readings of 20 percent opacity or more over the applicable limitation, or an opacity violation by a federal major source as defined in OAR 340-200-0020;

-(B) Moderate -- Opacity measurements or readings greater than 10 percent and less than 20 percent over the applicable limitation; or
+(B) Moderate -- Opacity measurements or readings greater than 10 percent opacity and less than 20 percent opacity over the applicable limitation; or

-(C) Minor -- Opacity measurements or readings of 10 percent or less over the applicable limitation.
+(C) Minor -- Opacity measurements or readings of 10 percent opacity or less over the applicable limitation.

 (b) Operation of a major source, as defined in OAR 340-200-0020, without first obtaining the required permit: Major -- The Best Achievable Control Technology (BACT) analysis shows need for additional controls and/or if offsets are required.

-(c) Air contaminant emission limitation violations for selected air pollutants: Magnitude determinations under this subsection shall be made based upon significant emission rate amounts listed in OAR 340-200-0020 (Tables 2 and 3).
+(c) Air contaminant emission limitation violations for selected air pollutants: Magnitude determinations under this subsection shall be made based upon significant emission rate (SER) amounts listed in OAR 340-200-0020 (Tables 2 and 3).

 (A) Major:

-(i) Exceeding the annual limit as established by permit, rule or order by more than the above amount;
+(i) Exceeding the annual limit as established by permit, rule or order by more than the SER;

-(ii) Exceeding the monthly limit as established by permit, rule or order by more than ten percent of the above amount;
+(ii) Exceeding the monthly limit as established by permit, rule or order by more than ten percent of the SER;

-(iii) Exceeding the daily limit as established by permit, rule or order by more than 0.5 percent of the above amount; or
+(iii) Exceeding the daily limit as established by permit, rule or order by more than 0.5 percent of the SER; or

-(iv) Exceeding the hourly limit as established by permit, rule or order by more than 0.1 percent of the above amount.
+(iv) Exceeding the hourly limit as established by permit, rule or order by more than 0.1 percent of the SER.

 (B) Moderate:

-(i) Exceeding the annual limit as established by permit, rule or order by an amount from 50 up to and including 100 percent of the above amount;
+(i) Exceeding the annual limit as established by permit, rule or order by an amount from 50 up to and including 100 percent of the SER;

-(ii) Exceeding the monthly limit as established by permit, rule or order by an amount from five up to and including ten percent of the above amount;
+(ii) Exceeding the monthly limit as established by permit, rule or order by an amount from five up to and including ten percent of the SER;

-(iii) Exceeding the daily limit as established by permit, rule or order by an amount from 0.25 up to and including 0.50 percent of the above amount; or
+(iii) Exceeding the daily limit as established by permit, rule or order by an amount from 0.25 up to and including 0.50 percent of the SER; or

-(iv) Exceeding the hourly limit as established by permit, rule or order by an amount from 0.05 up to and including 0.10 percent of the above amount.
+(iv) Exceeding the hourly limit as established by permit, rule or order by an amount from 0.05 up to and including 0.10 percent of the SER.

 (C) Minor:

-(i) Exceeding the annual limit as established by permit, rule or order by an amount less than 50 percent of the above amount;
+(i) Exceeding the annual limit as established by permit, rule or order by an amount less than 50 percent of the SER;

-(ii) Exceeding the monthly limit as established by permit, rule or order by an amount less than five percent of the above amount;
+(ii) Exceeding the monthly limit as established by permit, rule or order by an amount less than five percent of the SER;

-(iii) Exceeding the daily limit as established by permit, rule or order by an amount less than 0.25 percent of the above amount; or
+(iii) Exceeding the daily limit as established by permit, rule or order by an amount less than 0.25 percent of the SER; or

-(iv) Exceeding the hourly limit as established by permit, rule or order by an amount less than 0.05 percent of the above amount.
+(iv) Exceeding the hourly limit as established by permit, rule or order by an amount less than 0.05 percent of the SER.

 (d) Violations of Emergency Action Plans: Major -- Major magnitude in all cases.